 District Councils: Potter Heigham – North Norfolk District Council, Repps with Bastwick – Great Yarmouth Borough Council

-NORFOLK COASTAL VILLAGES
+NORFOLK AND SUFFOLK COASTAL VILLAGES

 The nearby coastal villages of Winterton-on-Sea, Scratby and Caister, are popular.

 Access to Norwich by car from Winterton-on-Sea is approximately 40 minutes.
 The nearest railway station is Acle.

 Located within the Southern Broads, Oulton Broad is accessible from the Broads network from the River Waveney and via Lake Lothing into the North Sea.
 Many properties have water frontage onto the Broad.